zammad/zammad-admin-documentation/manage-text-modules.rst

 ticket.organization (e. g. ticket.organization.name)
 user (e. g. user.firstname, user.email)

-To select placeholders from a list, just enter "::".
-The list can be searched with the arrow keys after inputting keywords.
+To select placeholders from a list, just enter "::" in the text block.
+The list can be searched with the arrow keys after inputting keywords or shortcuts.